Let’s start with a harrowing statistic:

 - Julian A. Guerrero

 The names are almost identical.
-Thus, it is important to rewrite them in the appropriate format as discussed here:
+Thus, it is essential to rewrite them in the appropriate format as discussed here:

 - Guerrero, Julian Jr.